NARCOTIC/NETNOOB/README.md

 # Netnoob
-Netnoob is a simple bash program that helps Linux Newbies to access Linux Network Tools.
+Netnoob is a simple program written in bash that helps Linux Newbies to access Linux Network Tools.